10 Best Supplement Options For Depression And Anxiety, From A Holistic Psychiatrist

 Curcumin, which is the active compound in turmeric (the spice that gives curry its characteristic golden color), is a powerful anti-inflammatory.
-Given that inflammation is at the root of so many modern cases of depression, this is a go-to effective treatment to improve your mood while helping your body get healthier.
+Given that inflammation is thought to be at the root of so many modern cases of depression, this natural treatment may improve your mood while helping your body get healthier.

 If you give it a try, I recommend starting at a dose of 400 milligrams daily and increasing by 400 milligrams every week.
 A good final dose is 1,200 to 2,400 milligrams daily.
 It's best to take it on an empty stomach along with a B complex.
 It's not safe for folks on the bipolar spectrum, and it can't be taken in conjunction with some psychiatric medications, such as MAO-I's.
-It's definitely best to clear this one with your doctor before initiating it.
+It's definitely best to clear this one with your doctor before initiating.